-- The business activity should not be supported as a shisha lounge promotes smoking addiction and nicotine use.
-The novelty of shisha attracts and appeals to young patrons, including those who are non-smokers.
-Although the premises has an outdoor smoking area, there is nothing to prevent people from smoking indoors which would contradict State requirements.
-Studies have shown that the air in enclosed spaces where shisha is consumed contains high levels of air pollutants, such as carbon monoxide, and this second-hand smoke can than affect adjacent rooms separated from the shisha consumption area.
+State requirements.
+Studies have shown that the air in enclosed spaces carbon monoxide, and this second-hand smoke can than affect adjacent rooms separated from the shisha consumption area.
 The toxic agents in shisha and that it's consumption allows you to inhale a high level of smoke at one time can result in several severe health conditions, including various cancers, reduced organ function and heart and other diseases.
-Studies have shown that nicotine and carcinogen levels increase significantly in people who have spent one night consuming shisha at these types of businesses. - Concerns with smoking which is adverse to health.
+Studies have shown that nicotine and carcinogen levels increase significantly in people who have spent one night consuming shisha at these types of businesses.

+• Concerns with smoking which is adverse to health.

 - The unauthorised patio area faces onto Kaata Lane and is enclosed only in shade cloth which exposes neighbours to shisha smoke. - Concerns with the impact of tobacco emissions in the air in close proximity to residential homes on Kaata Lane and Roy Street.
 The risks and impacts of tobacco smoke on young people are well documented and researched, and there is a social impact of perceived encouragement of smoking habits within the area. - Shisha smoking creates an unacceptable level of acrid smoke.
 As it's consumed in outdoor areas and with this site backing onto businesses and residential properties, the emissions will adversely impact surrounding residents and businesses. - The City's proposal to create smoke free town centres, including this section of Beaufort Street, is supported.
 The area is a busy section of road and is frequented by many children and young people.
-Allowing easy access to the sale and promotion of tobacco products is a concern, particularly as shisha is
+Allowing easy access to the sale and promotion of tobacco products is a concern, particularly as shisha is toxic and the chemicals it contains are bad for people's health and those around them. - Shisha is an addictive substance with serious health impacts, worse than those proposed by cigarette smoking.
+This is outlined in a fact sheet from the US Centre for Disease Control.
+For these reasons alone

-- During the assessment of the application Administration liaised with the Tobacco Compliance Branch of the Department of Health.
-Administration referred the business to the Tobacco Control Branch of the Department of Health, who advised the following: - Premises such as shisha bars or lounges may apply for a retail tobacco licence under the Tobacco Products Control Act 2006 in order to sell tobacco products including shisha; - The use of the tobacco product in or near enclosed public places is governed by the Tobacco Products Control Regulations 2006 and is not linked to the licensing process.
+- The use of the tobacco product in or near enclosed public places is governed by the Tobacco Products Control Regulations 2006 and is not linked to the licensing process.
 There is no process within the tobacco products legislation for approval or assessment of smoking areas within the retail tobacco licensed premises; and - Tobacco licensed premises are inspected routinely and where written complaints are received alleging a breach of the tobaccos products legislation.
 The Tobacco Control Branch would investigate allegations relating to smoking in enclosed public places, and any areas where smoking was found to be taking place would be assessed for compliance with the tobacco products legislation.